Folkton Drums: Description

-The three drum-like forms are made of locally quarried chalk and are decorated with stylized human faces and geometric patterns.
+The three drum-like forms are made of locally quarried chalk and are decorated with stylised human faces and geometric patterns.
 On the top of the cylinders are a series of concentric circles and two of them have pairs of eyes that schematically denote a human face.
 The decoration of the drums has similarities to objects made in the Beaker culture and early British Bronze Age, including the use of chevron and lozenge forms.

 Mathematics

 A study published in 2018 noted that the circumferences of the drums form whole-number divisions (ten, nine and eight times, respectively) of ten long feet, a unit of measure thought to have been widely used in Neolithic Britain.
 The drums could therefore have been used as measuring devices, as a means of achieving standardisation in construction at different locations.
 The diameters, and hence the circumferences, of the drums also form a mathematical harmonic sequence.
 According to author Prof. Andrew Chamberlain, "The existence of these measuring devices implies an advanced knowledge in prehistoric Britain of geometry and of the mathematical properties of circles.”

 The study also proposed that the drums represent ceremonial objects that have uniquely survived due to their unusual material, while most objects of this type may have been made out of wood.
 The Lavant drum, excavated in 1993, was previously identified as being analogous to the Folkton drums in 2005 by archaeologist Anne Teather.